PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 2) _*Retrieve data desired to be made obs4MIPs compliant*_.
 To accomplish this, typically the "original" version of a dataset is downloaded from the internet before beginning the process.
 The examples on this repo assume the data downloaded is in netCDF format, but it does not have to be.
 In general, obs4MIPs data products are prepared from publically available data (but not obs4MIPs compliant) via the official curators of the data or a recognized data center such as the [U.S. National Center for Environmental Information](https://www.nesdis.noaa.gov/data-research-services/data-collections).

 3) _*Register a new source_id*_, if it does not already exist.
 Once data has been downloaded, an issue can be submited on this GitHub repo with a proposed "source_id".
 Somebody from the obs4MIPs team will quickly review this information and enter it into the obs4MIPs database of source_id's or propose an alternative if it does not conform to the obs4MIPs data specifications for the source_id.
-When opening the an Issue the template below shows up and one simply needs to replace the information with the GPCP example with their own proposed source_id.
+When opening the an issue the template below is included so one simply needs to replace the information with the example (GPCP) with their own proposed source_id.

 ________________________________________________________________________________________________________
-**Provided Template for new issues**
+**Provided Template when submitting a new issue on the GH repository**

 If you are *registering content* (RC) for obs4MIPs, please fill out the requested information below.
 If you want to create an issue about something else, please delete the text below and title your issue as appropriate.